Testing gravity with cold atom interferometry: Results and prospects: Determination of the gravitational constant

-The construction of an apparatus along these lines started recently at Northwestern University \cite{Kovachy2019_Priv_Comm}.
+The construction of the apparatus for an experiment based on the ideas outlined in \cite{Tino_inVarenna,Rosi2014} started recently at Northwestern University \cite{Kovachy2019_Priv_Comm}.
 The plan is to use evaporatively cooled lensed clouds of strontium atoms and Bragg large-momentum-transfer atom interferometers with macroscopic scale delocalizations and single crystal silicon proof masses that are horizontally alternated between near and far configurations.
 The final goal is a measurement of $G$ at 10 ppm level or better.

 As a prospect, it can be expected that in the next decade precision measurements of $G$ with atomic sensors will lead to a better understanding of yet hidden systematics.
-They will also provide tests of possible new physics as for example, a possible deviation from the $1/r^2$ law that would lead to a dependence of the value of $G$ on the source-probe distance that was taken into account in the analysis of some previous measurements \cite{Quinn2001}.
+They will also provide tests of possible new physics as for example, a possible deviation from the $1/r^2$ law that would lead to a dependence of the value of $G$ on the source-probe distance that was already taken into account in the analysis of some previous measurements \cite{Quinn2001}.
 An interesting topic is also the possible space-time dependence of the value of $G$ which is predicted by gravitational theories alternative to general relativity.
 It should be noted however that $\dot{G}/G$ is strongly constrained by astronomical observations at the level of $\sim 10^{-13}$ yr$^{-1}$ \cite{Will2014}.